-All specimens contributed to the collection must be in a plastic bag with a slip of paper having the following information:
+In the plastic bag, place a slip of paper with the following information:

-1. Species Name.
+1. Species name.
 If you are not sure about the identification, our bird experts will help you identify the bird upon arrival.

 2. Date and time found.
 The exact date and time that you found the bird is very important to be recorded, because it can lead to answers to questions such as how the bird died, how old it was, whether it was breeding, wintering or migrating, etc.

 3. Specific location bird was found as much detail as possible.
 For example, "Ohio, Franklin Co., Columbus, 1315 Kinnear Rd., Museum of Biological Diversity, by front door."
 Locality data have been used to track changes in species distributions over time and valuable for conservation studies.
 The more specific a location you can provide, the more valuable the specimen will be to the scientific community.